 (1914–1992) had a passion for women, a visionary sense of style, and an eye for color and design.
-With these talents he created a fashion house unlike any other.
+With these talents he created a fashion house unlike any other

 .
-By the early ’50s his boutique on the isle of Capri was catering to wealthy sophisticates, heiresses and movie stars buying his “Capri pants", silk scarves and lightweight separates.
+By the early ’50s his boutique on the isle of Capri was catering to wealthy sophisticates, heiresses, and movie stars buying his “Capri pants,” silk scarves, and lightweight separates.
 By the end of the decade, Jacqueline Kennedy and Marilyn Monroe

-the brand’s founder, the Marchese Emilio Pucci di Barsento, was a charismatic aristocrat whose lineage extends back to the 14th century.
-It is a story of evolution: how a family company grew from one tiny store to an international brand.
+: the brand’s founder, the Marchese Emilio Pucci di Barsento, was a charismatic aristocrat whose lineage extends back to the 14th century.
+It is a story of evolution: a family company which grew from one tiny store to an international brand.
 And finally, it is a tale of innovation: Pucci was one of the first brands to bear a logo

-, and a pioneer of diversification into interiors, athletic wear and accessories.
+, and a pioneer of diversification into interiors, athletic wear and accessories

 .
 It introduced free-moving, lightweight fabrics, pop-art prints, and a new color palette into womenswear, and constantly pushed fabric and printing technologies.

 Featuring hundreds of photographs, drawings, and candid shots from the archive of the Emilio Pucci Foundation